Proof of a U.S.-based Address

 IRS 1040 Federal Tax Form

 Any variety of the IRS 1040 tax return form (1040, 1040A, 1040EZ) that you filed with the IRS.
 The document must display the Adjusted Gross Income (AGI) and any dependents claimed.
-The AAMC does not need any of the Schedules or Forms associated with the tax return, only the IRS 1040 Federal Tax form is required.
+Only the first two pages of the IRS 1040 Federal Tax form are required, the AAMC does not need any of the Schedules or Forms associated with the tax return.
 Do not provide this document if it has not been filed with the IRS.

 Letter on official letterhead issued by any U.S. university or college registrar's office